rrrlw/TDAstats/README.md

 framework.
 Having ggplot2 underlying the plots confers many advantages to the user, including generation of publication-quality plots and customization using the ggplot object returned by TDAstats.

+## Contribute

+To contribute to TDAstats, you can create issues for any bugs/suggestions on the [issues page](https://github.com/rrrlw/TDAstats/issues).
+You can also fork the TDAstats repository and create pull requests to add features you think will be useful for users.